 - Fate previously reached out to Erio, who believed he was worth nothing after finding out that he, like Fate, was a clone of a dead child, and lashed out at her and the people looking after him.
 Interestingly enough, she used essentially the same argument that Caro eventually used against Lutecia- that people who are sad should not hurt others while seeking happiness.

-- Domon Kasshu does this to Allenby Beardsly in G Gundam.
+- Domon Kasshu does this to Allenby Beardsly in Mobile Fighter G Gundam.
 When she's kidnapped and then Brainwashed and Crazy by Prime Minister Wong, his partner Rain Mikamura finishes Domon's work.

 - Kamille Bidan attempts this with both Four Murasame and Rosamia Badam, even playing along with the latter's delusion that he's her elder brother in an attempt to help her.
 Tragically, both of them get killed in battle before he's successful, one by Kamille himself, no less.